Kiran6248/MS3-bazaar/README.md

 **Core**

-Two shades of Materialize Teal is used as the core element of the page, namely the Nvabar, Footer and Card color.
+Two shades of Materialize Teal is used as the core element of the page, namely the Navbar, Footer and Card color.

 *  ![#009688](https://via.placeholder.com/15/009688/000000?text=+) `#009688`(teal)
 *  ![#00695c](https://via.placeholder.com/15/00695c/000000?text=+) `#00695c`(teal darken-3)